Singapore ups ante for casino firms with new rules, bigger fines

-SINGAPORE (Reuters) - In any casino, the odds favour the house.
-Using its house edge, Singapore is seeking to maximise economic profits and minimise social costs with tighter rules and tougher fines for two casino operators, along with new steps to curb problem gambling.
+SINGAPORE (Reuters) - In any casino, the odds favor the house.
+Using its house edge, Singapore is seeking to maximize economic profits and minimize social costs with tighter rules and tougher fines for two casino operators, along with new steps to curb problem gambling.

-The wealthy and regimented city-state has enjoyed a windfall of tourism, jobs and revenue since Las Vegas Sands Corp (LVS.N) and Genting Singapore Plc (GENS.SI) opened casino complexes in 2010, in part by linking their licences to how well they develop attractions that are not related to gambling.
+The wealthy and regimented city-state has enjoyed a windfall of tourism, jobs and revenue since Las Vegas Sands Corp and Genting Singapore Plc opened casino complexes in 2010, in part by linking their licenses to how well they develop attractions that are not related to gambling.

 Under that mandate, the two operators have added theme parks, museums, theatres and high-end hotels, boutiques and restaurants to Singapore’s landscape as the Asian business hub recasts itself as a global city and oasis for the rich.